VCU-Forensic-Science-Williams-Lab/QDA_Prediction_Analysis/README.md

 # QDA_Prediction_Analysis

 R Code for QDA model predicting body fluid identity using miRNA expression from RNA extracts of dried body fluids.
-Access to the web application can be found here: https://vcu-frsc-sswlab.shinyapps.io/QDA-Prediction-Analysis/
+<br>Access to the web application can be found here: https://vcu-frsc-sswlab.shinyapps.io/QDA-Prediction-Analysis/

 Source Citation:
 Developmental validation of a microRNA panel using quadratic discriminant analysis for the identification of seven forensically relevant body fluids